Consistent maps and their associated dual representation theorems: Introduction

-As a result of these observations, the completion of $\mathcal G$ with respect to $\|\cdot\|_{\mathcal G}$ is a Banach space over $\real$.
-Allcock and Vaaler \cite[Theorem 1]{AllcockVaaler} showed how to represent this completion as a certain subspace of an $L^1$ space.
-Specifically, let $Y$ denote the set of all places of $\alg$, and for each number field $K$ and each place $v$ of $K$ write
+As part of their breakthrough article \cite{AllcockVaaler}, Allcock and Vaaler showed how to represent the completion of $\mathcal G$ as a certain subspace of an $L^1$ space.
+Specifically, let $Y$ denote the set of all places of $\alg$, and for each number field $K$ and each place $v$ of $K$, write

-For every place $y\in Y(K,v)$ there exists an absolute value $\|\cdot\|_y$ on $\alg$ that extends the absolute value $\|\cdot\|_v$ on $K$.
+For every place $y\in Y(K,v)$, there exists an absolute value $\|\cdot\|_y$ on $\alg$ that extends the absolute value $\|\cdot\|_v$ on $K$.
 The authors of \cite{AllcockVaaler} defined a locally compact, totally disconnected, Hausdorff topology on $Y$ having the set $\{ Y(K,v): [K:\rat] < \infty,\ v\in M_K\}$ as a basis.
 They further defined a regular measure $\lambda$ on the Borel sets $\mathcal B$ of $Y$ with the property that

 for each number field $K$ and each place $v\in M_K$.
 If $\alpha\in \mathcal G$ then we let $f_\alpha:Y\to \real$ be given by